§ Trust Spanning Protocol (TSP) Specification

 § Nested and Private Endpoint-to-Endpoint Messages

 In this section, we specify an operation using nested messages over the endpoint-to-endpoint messages described in the previous section.
-The purpose of this nested mode is to hide the private contextual VIDs from being visible by the intermediaries.
-Use of such a method is optional.
+The purpose of this nested mode is to hide the private contextual VIDs from being visible to the intermediaries.
+Use of this method is optional.

 § The Source Endpoint